 Activation of the TRPM8 receptor can either trigger or alleviate migraines, depending on what is stimulating the receptor (study).

 For example, inflammation is a migraine trigger that stimulates the TRPM8 receptor (full article).
-Cold therapy stimulates the TRPM8 receptor and is beneficial for most migraine sufferers (full article).

 Research published is 2016 proposes that activating or blocking the TRPM8 receptor could prevent migraines, depending on the individual migraine sufferer (study).